What Data Aggregation Is And How It Helps Your Business

 Data aggregation within business software

-Many business software solutions, like CRMs, ERPs, accounting, e-commerce payment platforms, etc., come with in-built reporting functionality that allows you to have an overview of business operation and performance at different levels.
+Many business software solutions, like CRMs, ERPs, accounting, ecommerce payment platforms, etc., come with in-built reporting functionality that allows you to have an overview of business operations and performance at different levels.
 Such reporting tools also use data aggregation to present the results from simple totals to averages, medians, percentages, and many more.
-In addition to using data from the internal storage, some of the solutions can pull data from external sources, which allows for a deeper analysis of various business metrics and performance indicators.
+In addition to using data from internal storage, some of the solutions can pull data from external sources, which allows for a deeper analysis of various business metrics and performance indicators.

-Key takeaways
+Aggregation of data: Key takeaways

-Wrapping it up, data is an invaluable business asset.
-However, its biggest value lies not in the data itself but in the answers it can give you about your business, sales, customers, products, brand recognition, and more.
 Data aggregation is the technique that helps you get those answers.
 There are many ways businesses can aggregate data from different sources, from the simplest, like spreadsheets, to the most sophisticated, designed to process petabytes of business data.